 - Sixty-two percent of employees said that a company's reputation as a digital leader greatly impacted their decision to join, making it important for employers to stay up-to-date with tech demands, an important thing to consider given how tech-savvy administrative assistants need to be today.

 - The top five states leading the demand for administrative assistants are California, Texas, New York, Florida and Massachusetts, so employers in these markets need to be extra competitive when recruiting top talent.

-opportunities for administrative professionals will increase 22 percent by 2026, driven largely by growth in the medical field.
+opportunities for administrative professionals will continue to increase over the next 10 years, driven largely by growth in the medical field.